National Compensation Survey: Occupational Earnings in the East North Central Census Division, July 2009

 Supervisory occupations.
 Supervisors usually assign and review the work of subordinates.
 Typically, supervisors have the authority to hire, transfer, lay off, promote, reward, and discipline other employees.
 By NCS definitions, first-line supervisors direct their staff through face-to-face meetings and are responsible for conducting the employees' performance appraisals.
 Second-line supervisors typically direct the actions of their staffs through first-line supervisors.

 Work levels.
 Work levels are a ranking of the duties and responsibilities within an occupation, and these levels permit comparisons of wages across occupations.
 Work levels are determined by the total number of points given for specific aspects, or factors, of the work.
 For a complete description of point factor leveling, refer to the publication “National Compensation Survey: Guide for Evaluating Your Firm's Jobs and Pay,” on the Internet at www.bls.gov/ncs/ocs/sp/ncbr0004.pdf.
 This bulletin includes earnings estimates by work level.
 It also includes a table that simplifies the presentation of work levels by combining them into four broad groups.
 The groups are determined by combinations of knowledge, job controls and complexity, contacts, physical environment, and supervisory duties and are meant to be comparable across different occupations.

 Survey data were collected over a 13-month period for the 87 larger areas; for the 140 smaller areas, data were collected over a 4-month period.
-For each establishment in the survey, the data reflect the establishments most recent information at the time of collection.
-The data for the East North Central Census Division were compiled from locality data collected between December 2007 and January 2009.
-The average reference period is July 2008.
+For each establishment in the survey, the data reflect the establishment’s most recent information at the time of collection.
+The data for the East North Central Census Division were compiled from locality data collected between December 2008 and January 2010.
+The average reference period is July 2009.